robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 So, for all those who want to succeed in ruling a kingdom (any kind of), first they have to take care of their people which also includes educating them enough.
 In particular in learning by doing and how to learn.
 And despite some events related to ungratefulness and greed, the most part of "our people" will be on our side (or ended up on our side) because the "kingdom" is the "system" that grants them the **basic rights** to fulfil their **basic needs** and NO ANY civilization or kingdom can prosperate when it sucks life from its own people.

-Under this PoV, when "socialism" is intended as a practical approach instead of an ideology which easily messes up with "assistencialism", then it works wonderfully and it has worked in that way since the beginning of civilization - by definition of Margaret Mead, an US woman scientist.
+Under this PoV, when "socialism" is intended as a practical approach instead of an ideology which easily messes up with "assistencialism", then it works wonderfully and it has worked in that way since the beginning of civilization by the definition of Margaret Mead, an US woman scientist.

 ---